degustujacaistota/en/docs/_posts/2020-05-10-La_Rotisserie.md

 ### Degustation:

-At the beginning the different types of bread have been served.
+At the beginning the different types of bread has been served.
 <center><div style="width:65%">
 <img src="{{site.img_url}}/assets/img/posts/lr_bread.jpg" alt="Two slices of different breads on a white plate."
 height="200px" width="40px" />
 </div></center>
 <br />&ensp;&ensp;

-In addition to the bread the butter with black cumin seeds have been served
+In addition to the bread the butter with black cumin seeds has been served
 <center><div style="width:65%">
 <img src="{{site.img_url}}/assets/img/posts/lr_butter.jpg" alt="Black cumin butter on a white oval plate."
 height="200px" width="40px" />